-As a member of the National Association of Professional Organizers (NAPO) I've received hours of training on organizing principles and techniques, learning styles and personality types, and more.
-A PO's goal is to go beyond simple organizing to designing systems and transferring skills so that you, the client, can take it on as your own.
+As a member of the National Association of Productivity and Organizing Professionals (NAPO) I've received hours of training on organizing principles and techniques, learning styles and personality types, and more.
+A professional organizer's goal is to go beyond simple organizing to designing systems, transferring skills so that you, the client, can take it on as your own.
 As a professional, I keep our work confidential and protect your privacy.
-As a member of the local NAPO chapter, I belong to a great network; if I am unavailable or unable to take on your job, I can recommend any number of fantastic POs for you.
+As a member of the local NAPO chapter, I belong to a great network; if I am unavailable or unable to take on your job, I can recommend any number of fantastic professional organizers for you.

 I'm so embarrassed.
 Have you ever seen a mess like this?

 The answer is: most likely!
 No one is perfect, and if actual people live in your home there will be clutter somewhere.
 The main question is, are you happy in your space, and can you find what you need when you need it?
 (And remember, all of our work will be confidential: if I share pictures of your space it will only be by your permission, and in a way that won't identify you.)

 How should I prepare for our first organizing session?

 Don't feel like you have to organize before the organizer comes!
 It actually will help me to get a better feel about your lifestyle if things are in their "natural state" when I come.
 Instead, gather pictures that can give me an idea of your vision for your space.
 Houzz and Pinterest are great places to find and save ideas, and you can always save magazine clippings in a notebook or folder.

 Do I need to be there while you work?

 Ideally, yes.
 Especially when it comes to decluttering, you really should to be there to make the decisions about what to keep or let go of.
 When it comes to reorganizing, it is more effective if we work together to create simple organizing systems that make sense to you.